ClitherProject/Slither.io-Protocol/Protocol.md

 ##### From Server

-Every Message that comes from the Server starts with 3 byte.
+Every Packet that comes from the Server starts with 3 byte.
 These first 3 byte are the Message Type (The game converts the bytes to an unicode char so i will only speak of the chars not the byte values).

-The Most messages starts as following:
+The Most Packets starts as following:

 <table>
   <tr>